Gaps in your National Insurance Record

 Voluntary contributions do not always increase your State Pension.
 Contact the Future Pension Centre (external link) to find out if you will benefit from voluntary contributions.

 You may also want to get financial advice (external link) before you decide to make voluntary contributions.

 Why you might want to Pay Voluntary Contributions

 You may want to pay voluntary contributions because:

-- you are close to State Pension age and do not have enough qualifying years to get the full State Pension
+- you are close to State Pension age (external link) and do not have enough qualifying years to get the full State Pension

 - you know you will not be able to get the qualifying years you need to get the full State Pension during your working life